EudyContreras/Chronox.NetCore/README.md

 # Chronox.NetCore

-Library for parsing relaxed and strict chronlogical expressions into discrete objects.
+.NetCore Library for parsing relaxed and strict chronological expressions into discrete objects.